EzekielCodes/EzekielCodes/README.md

 ## 🚀MORE
 🔭 I’m currently working on AI-driven website for a SearchEngineHub
-- 🌱 I’m currently improving my skills in AWS.
+- 🌱 I’m improving my skills in AWS.
 - 👯 I’m looking to collaborate on MERN, MEVN, AI, WordPress, and Shopify eCommerce tasks.

 🎉Fun Fact: Coding and Debugging.